mrakgr/Trading-Journal/journal_2025.md

 I think I'll take a break for a week or two before resuming Youtubing.

 I'll put in the sell orders for the market open tomorrow.

+9:10pm.
+Curtis might have tipped them off, but I cannot blame him as we didn't get along and I was the one who gave the ammo he needed.